Table of Contents:

 - 0.0 credits (no fee)

 - Requires Graduate School permission to register.

-- Meets continuous enrollment requirement for graduate students needing "time out" for special circumstances (such as active military duty) and for online programs with inactive terms, and for dissertation, thesis, or report submissions during the grace period.
+- Meets continuous enrollment requirement for graduate students needing "time out" for special circumstances (such as active military duty), for online programs with inactive terms, and for dissertation, thesis, or report submissions during the grace period.

 - Students enrolled in UN5951 do not have access to advisor's time or campus facilities but do have e-mail and library privileges.